VidathChamikara/ElephaTrack-Elephants-Tracking-System/README.md

 # ElephaTrack-Elephants-Tracking-System
-Find the where are the elephants
+Find the where are the elephants on the road